Extreme local statistics in random graphs: maximum tree extension counts: Trees: reduction to random trees in the sparse case

 Recall that a Galton--Watson tree~$\cT_{n,p}$ with offspring distribution ${\xi \sim \Bin(n,p)}$ is defined recursively, starting with the root vertex and giving each vertex a random set of children, the number of which is an independent copy of~$\xi$.

-For a `large' rooted tree~$G$ and a `small' rooted tree $T$, let~$f_T(G)$ be the number of $T$-extensions of the root in $\cT_{n,p}$ (i.e., injective homomorphisms from $T$ to $G$ that map the root of $T$ to the root of $G$).
-In the next lemma we obtain a lower bound on the number of maximum number of $T$-extensions in~$\Gnp$ via a lower bound on the tail of the extension count in $\cT_{n,p}$. \begin{lemma}[Reduction to random tree: lower bound] Let~$T$ be a rooted tree of height $h \geq 1$.
+For a `large' rooted tree~$G$ and a `small' rooted tree $T$, let~$f_T(G)$ be the number of $T$-extensions of the root in $G$ (i.e., injective homomorphisms from $T$ to $G$ that map the root of $T$ to the root of $G$).
+In the next lemma we obtain a lower bound on the maximum number of $T$-extensions in~$\Gnp$ via a lower bound on the tail of the extension count in $\cT_{n,p}$.
+(We have not attempted to optimize assumption~\eqref{eq:tree_sparse_lower_cond}, since it suffices for our purposes.) \begin{lemma}[Reduction to random tree: lower bound] Let~$T$ be a rooted tree of height $h \geq 1$.
 Let $p=p(n)\in(0,1)$ satisfy $1 \ll pn \le \log n$.
 There exists a sequence $n^* = n^*(n) \sim n$ such that if a sequence $k = k(n)$ satisfies

 then with high probability some vertex has at least $k$ many $T$-extensions in $\Gnp$. \end{lemma} The purpose of the second lemma is to obtain an upper bound on the maximum number of $T$-extensions in~$\Gnp$ via an upper bound on the tail of the extension count in~$\cT_{n,p}$.
 The assumption on~$k$ will turn out to be negligible in our applications, because in the range~$1 \ll pn \ll \log n$ the maximum degree is of order~$D \gg pn$ (see~\eqref{eq:LLN_maxdeg_sparse}) and the maximum count of extensions will thus be of higher order than the mean $\mu_T \sim (pn)^{e_T}$. \begin{lemma}[Reduction to random tree: upper bound] Fix~$c \in (0,1]$.
 Let~$T$ be a rooted tree of height $h \geq 1$.
 Let $p=p(n)\in(0,1)$ satisfy $pn \gg 1$.
 If a sequence $k = k(n)$ satisfies~$k \ge ((1+c) pn)^{e_T}$ and